Exus Blog Article

 Lessons for the utilities sector about debt recovery best practice

 Debt recovery in the utility sector has an image problem.
 There is considerable public concern across the globe about rising energy prices, with some governments stepping in to address the fuel poverty debate.
 As a result, utility companies receive little sympathy as they attempt to resolve unpaid energy bills.

 All of this against a background where bad debt in the UK energy industry rose 60% in the five years to 2016, and a recent survey by Go Compare suggested that as many as 1.4 million people have utility bill debt.
 Elsewhere in Europe, an estimated 5.1 million Spaniards struggle to heat their homes in the winter months, with 4.2 million of them behind with their bills.

-The nature of the utility market, coupled with behaviours associated with utility consumption, create some unique challenges compared to other fields, such as retail banking.
+The nature of the utility market, coupled with behaviors associated with utility consumption, creates some unique challenges compared to other fields, such as retail banking.
 Despite this, many of the solutions to these challenges are closely aligned with practices honed in the banking sector.